henrychoke/OpenBMC_Practice/exercises/ex1-sensor/README.md

  1246 root      2988 S    grep phosphor-hwmon
 ```
+> The -o parameter (e.g., -o /iio-hwmon-battery) corresponds to the Device Tree path in the Linux Kernel

 - Locate the file that defines the voltage; the path after -o will be mapped to the /etc/default/obmc/hwmon/ folder
 ```
 root@romulus:~# find /etc/default/obmc/hwmon/ -name "*.conf"